-- Violations of the above conditions will result in the cell phone being confiscated. - Confiscated phones will be kept in the grade level office until picked up by a parent or guardian during the hours of 7:30 AM 3:15 PM.
-If a parent or guardian cannot pick up the phone, it will remain in the grade level office for one week.
-At the end of one week, the phone will be returned to the student. - If asked by an adult to turn over a phone, students are expected to comply respectfully and discuss any concerns with the grade level principal. - During Keystone and other mandated tests, cell phones are not permitted in the testing area.
+- Violations of the above conditions will result in the following: - 1st offense: The teacher will verbally tell the student to put the cell phone away. - 2nd offense: The teacher will confiscate the phone and return it to the student at the end of the period. - 3rd and additional offenses: Confiscated phones will be sent to and kept in the grade-level office until picked up by a parent or guardian during the hours of 7:30 AM 3:15 PM.
+If a parent or guardian cannot pick up the phone, it will remain in the grade-level office for one week.
+At the end of one week, the phone will be returned to the student. - If asked by an adult to turn over a phone, students are expected to comply respectfully and discuss any concerns with the grade-level principal. - During Keystone and other mandated tests, cell phones are not permitted in the testing area.
 Violation will result in suspensions. - Failure to relinquish the phone, disrespectful interactions, and/or repeated violations will result in additional and progressive disciplinary consequences, including suspension. - Any electronic device suspected of containing illegal content may be handed over to law enforcement. - Violations of the code of conduct by using an electronic device or social media during the school day will be treated as any other violation of the code of conduct.
 This includes name calling, harassment, bullying, or dissemination of inappropriate material.